 - Taking it one step further, let’s add bump to the Parquet and Planks parts of the node network.
 Here you will see that node outputs don’t always have to go to the same colored inputs.
 Add a Mixer node to your network by starting to type in the search field at the top of the node list.

 Take the Bump output from the Parquet2D node and put it into the Bg Color input of the Mixer node.
 You’ll notice that the Bump output is blue, but the Bg Color input is red.
 The two connect all the same.
 Do the same with the Planks2D node to the Fg Color input on the Mixer.
 Lastly, add the Alpha output from the Grid2D node (now called Mixer Mask, remember) as the Opacity and take the Mixer’s Color output into the Surface node’s Bump input.
 You should now see that the planks and parquet have a subtle bump.

-- You should see the lines of an uncolored wooden plank and parquet floor.
+- You should be seeing the lines of an uncolored wooden planks and parquet floor.
 The technique that is involved here is simple.
 The procedurally-generated Alpha channel of the Grid2D texture is being used to mask and contain each of the two patterns added to its foreground and background color layers respectively.

 Go ahead and add another preset to the preset shelf.

 On your own go ahead and try to add some wood grain and color the surfaces appropriately.